MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 11. On the **Share "ProtectedDocument1"** window, hover your mouse over the "eye" icon that appears to the right of Joni's name.
 Doing so should display **Can view**, which is the current setting that you assigned to her for this document.
 The "eye" icon is the designation for "Can view".
 Select the **Copy link** button.

-12. Once the **Link copied** message appears at the bottom of the **Share "ProtectedDocument1"** window, then select the X in the upper-right corner of the window to close it.
+12. Once the **Link copied** message appears at the bottom of the **Share "ProtectedDocument1"** window, then select the X in the upper corner of the window to close it.

 13. In your Edge browser, select the **Mail - Holly Dickson -Outlook** tab to return back to your email message.
 In the body of the message, under the text you added earlier, paste (Ctrl+V) in the link to the shared document that you just copied to your clipboard.
 A link for the file named **ProtectedDocument1.docx** should appear.